Florida Starfish Species Identification: How to Identify 8 Beautiful Types

 This starfish possesses small, venomous tube feet that can cause a burning sensation if they come into contact with skin.

-Florida has no starfish species officially listed as “endangered” under the US Endangered Species Act; several face conservation concerns.
+Florida has no starfish species officially listed as endangered under the US Endangered Species Act, due to several face conservation concerns.

 The Bahama Starfish (Oreaster reticulatus), also known as the Cushion Starfish, is commercially prohibited in Florida due to population.